-DEE 2019 will take place at the University of Warwick on 11th-13th September.
+DEE 2019 took place at the University of Warwick on 11th-13th September.

 This is an interactive two-day event focused on innovative and effective teaching, designed for lecturers in the first few years of teaching.
 The second day is a practice-based workshop, also open to graduate teaching assistants.